earlAchromatic/11ty-vue-pragmatic-components/README.md

 slots first approach - deeply nested slots are easily accomplished.
 This is important for templating. props passing capable
-SSR + partial hydr ready
+SSR + partial hydr readylugins no custom elements required
-simple script injection for render modes??? (separate plugin) Just an 11ty plugin, not a whole wrapper around 11ty. uses Vue async components for partial hydration on a per component's logic basis leverages official 11ty maintained plugins no custom elements required

 ## Feature list to build